 Typically I wear a lightweight or breathable tank top, a long sleeve shirt, long pants, closed toe shoes, hat, and sunglasses.
 The specifics of each of my items can be found here in detail.

 As the sun gets higher in the sky, your first instinct might be to shed some layers.
 However, wearing long sleeves will protect your shoulders and prevent sunburn better than your tank top.
 Long pants and closed toe shoes protect against cactus spikes and rocks.

 5. Monsoons are a real phenomenon in the desert.

 Yes – the heat is the most important element to prepare for to hike the desert safely.
 However, in the rainy season, monsoons can be a real threat and should be taken seriously.

 Always check the weather report before you head out, and be prepared to turn around quickly should you be caught in a storm or a flash flood.

-Nomatter where you’re hiking, a small first aid kit is an excellent resource to have on hand at all times.
-If at all possible, hiking with a friend is another great option.
+No matter where you’re hiking, a small first aid kit is an excellent resource to have on hand at all times.
+Hiking with a friend is another great option.
 If you can do both, even better!

-There is no shame in taking a long break in whatever meager shade you can find, or stopping to take photographs or take in the scenery.
+There is no shame in taking a long break under whatever meager shade you can find, or stopping to take photographs and enjoy the scenery.
 Rests like this might make or break your hike.

 I remember hiking in California a couple of years ago when an unexpected heat wave hit.
-It was the first and only time I’ve ever seen almost every hiker I passed sitting down in whatever shade they could find, typically from the scraggly desert brush!
-Honestly, I was one of them.
-It was HOT.
+It was the first and only time I’ve ever seen literally every hiker I passed sitting down under whatever small patch of shade they could find, typically from the scraggly desert brush.

 Take breaks, take them often, and know when to call it a day.